lentinj/ie-vm/README.rst

 Using
 -----

 #.
-Ensure depenencies are installed with ``apt-get install curl unrar qemu-system-x86 qemu-utils``
+Ensure depenencies are installed with ``apt-get install wget unrar qemu-system-x86 qemu-utils``
 #.
 Run ``fetch.sh http://../IE11.Win8.1.For.LinuxVirtualBox.txt`` and wait.
-   There are concurrent curl scripts running, unfortunately their progress will make a mess on the screen.
-Eventually a QCOW2 file will come out the other end.
+   The multiple wgets will fight for the screen somewhat.
 #.
 Run ``start.sh (name of image)``.
 #.
 Install the virtio drivers from the CD drive.
 Change anything else you fancy
    whilst you're there, e.g. home page.